aneeskhan47/laravel-pagination-merge/README.md

                                        ->get();

         // since get() will return \Illuminate\Pagination\LengthAwarePaginator
-        // you can continue using paginator methods like these:
+        // you can continue using paginator methods like these etc:

         $publications->withPath('/admin/users')
                      ->appends(['sort' => 'votes'])